Katamaze/Leap/README.md

 Sometimes I wonder what WHMCS would have done in my place when I added [electronic invoicing](https://katamaze.it/docs/billing-extension/34/fatturazione-elettronica-whmcs-trasmissione-xml-sdi-ade) to their software.
 I know this article is written in italian but it still gives an idea the its complexity.
 I completed such a huge project in about 3 months.
 On the other hand WHMCS with God knows how many employees is still trying to fix GDPR they broke in v8 (November 2020).

-It is no secret that the average release of WHMCS contains (not counting bugs) microscopic and features that no one asked for that I wouldn't even put in a changelog.
+It is no secret that the average release of WHMCS contains (not counting bugs) microscopic features that no one asked for that I wouldn't even put in a changelog.
 For instance few years ago they delivered calendar picker as the main feature of a major release.
 It's a free jQuery library that any decent developer can implement it in a couple of hours.

 They are slow and their commitment is non-impactful.
 We have bugs from years that whould take minutes to fix.
 Similarly we are waiting for missing features that any skilled developer could complete in a couple of days.
 I don't want to sound presumptuous but I find incredible that a company of the size of WHMCS can't match the features delivered by a single developer.